 It’s likely you will have all kinds of skills.
 Just because you can’t yet go back to your old job doesn’t mean you can’t do something else.
 To keep your income up, consider doing some work from home.

 If you’ve got a computer, did you know there are many online activities you can do to earn money?
 For instance, if you have a good command of the English language, you could do some copywriting.
-If you’re fluent in another language, another option is to offer online tutoring on Skype.
+If you’re fluent in another language, another option is to offer online tutoring.

 There’s no denying that the freelancing market is vast and growing at a phenomenal rate.
 You might find that you could earn more money freelancing than going back to your old job!